 There are many people and resources to support you along the way.
 This guide provides tips for preparing for your educational pathway and staying on track.
-It will help you make the most out of your college experience.

 CONTENTS

 Academic advisor: Your academic advisor is the person assigned to work with you on building your degree plan and planning your class schedule.
 Some academic advisors are professional advisors, meaning their primary job is to help students with academic planning.
 Others are faculty members who assist students in addition to teaching classes and conducting research.
 You should meet with your advisor at least once per semester during your school's planned academic advisement period.